RonandoL/Count-Repeats-PHP/README.md

-# PHP Start up folders - DOWNLOAD ZIP, do not clone
+# Word Counter

-#### _Enter amount user is willing to spend, to see list of cars user can buy, 2/7/2016_
+#### _Enter in word and sentence, to get word count in sentence, 2/18/2016_

 #### By _** Ronando **_

 ## Description

-_Dealership app will accept user input for dollar amount willing to spend.
-App spits out car objects priced below what user input is._
+_It will take in user input for word and sentence and display in browser number of times word appears in sentence._

 ## Setup/Installation Requirements

-* _run $ composer install in terminal in web folder once you have cloned the repository.
-But don't clone, download zip._
+* _run $ composer install in terminal in web folder once you have cloned the repository._
-* _Silex is a dependency of the project. _
+* _Silex and Twig is a dependency of the project. _

 ## Known Bugs

-_{Currently does not error handle.
-Inputted text will break it.}_
+_{No known bugs, just try to break it!}_

 ## Support and contact details